0xPolygon/polygon-docs/docs/tools/wallets/getting-started.md

 It includes:

-- A portfolio view to check balances on Polygon chains
+- A portfolio view to check balances on Polygon chains.
-- A bridge for transferring assets between Polygon PoS and Ethereum
+- A bridge for transferring assets between Polygon PoS and Ethereum.
-- A swap feature for swapping between tokens
+- A swap feature for swapping between tokens.
-- A token mapper for mapping tokens between Polygon and Ethereum
+- A token mapper for mapping tokens between Polygon and Ethereum.
-- A faucet for obtaining free test tokens
+- A faucet for obtaining free test tokens.
-- A safe bridge for securely bridging between Polygon and Ethereum
+- A safe bridge for securely bridging between Polygon and Ethereum.
-- A bridge explorer for checking bridging transactions
+- A bridge explorer for checking bridging transactions.
-- Staking options to secure the Polygon PoS by staking MATIC tokens
+- Staking options to secure the Polygon PoS by staking MATIC tokens.
-- A bridge for transferring assets between Polygon zkEVM and Ethereum
+- A bridge for transferring assets between Polygon zkEVM and Ethereum.
-- A zkEVM explorer for block explorer and analytics
+- A zkEVM explorer for block explorer and analytics.
-- Access to ecosystem dApps
+- Access to ecosystem dApps.

 [Polygon support](https://support.polygon.technology/support/home) can also provide assistance to users and address issues related to the wallet suite.